reub-the-cube/auction-sniper/blog_notes.md

 It was a lot less painless than the Windows app but some things had already been ironed out.

+### A detour for xUnit

+I have Windows and Android tests passing (on the OOTB 'click me' project) and am ready to switch from NUnit to xUnit.
+The frameworks have their differences.
+Mainly there is no direct equivalent of `[OneTimeSetUp]` which is where the Appium server starts and the drivers are initialised.

+I start the refactoring for the simplest test possible with that on the backburner.
+The `AppiumSetup` class (one per platform) is renamed and tweaked to suit xUnit (constructor and disposal methods vs setup and teardown attributes).

+I then bring the tests back together by making use of the `ICollectionFixture<T>` interface for per-test-collection data.
+The name of the collection is an attribute on the test class, which can be inherited, and reference a shared property on the platform-specific fixture (what used to be called `AppiumSetup`), so that each dependency is unique per platform and only created once.

+Idempotency is important with unit tests especially but as the start-up time for the Appium server / emulators / drivers is slow, it makes sense to just start the app once per suite of platform tests.
+I can always perform restorative actions on the app later if necessary.

+Although the changeset has a fair number of changes, the main changes are:
+- Define a collection definition per platform
+- Add the name of the collection to the fixture (where platform-specific code already lived)
+- Add the collection attribute to the `BaseTest` class

 ### Activity 10.1 continued - back to Our Very First Test

 It's taken several hours to get here, but is case-in-point for what the book explains as the initial curve to get set up with the Walking Skeleton.
 Better to do it now (in iteration zero) with minimal dependencies that a few weeks down the line!